 Within our school, we have a range of animals.
-We have goats, pigs, chickens, fish, guinea pigs, a hamster and a terrapin!
+We have goats, pigs, chickens and guinea pigs!
 The Farming Team (along with Mrs Vernon) help to care for the animals during the school day.
 We also have Farming Club before and after school.
 If you wish to look after any of our animals please contact the school office - we are always after support with the farm.

 Once a term the SNAG group (made up of staff and Food for Life related ministers) plan and hold a community food events.
 We are looking forward to our upcoming events.
 Check out what we have coming up in school by clicking here.
 You can also see photos from our previous events by following this link.

 If you would like to visit our Gold school then please contact either Claire Bailey (Acting Head Teacher) or Anna Brent (FfL Coordinator).

 Bolsover Wins School Food Achievement Award 2015!

 LACA Awards for Excellence 2015